 Hopedale House accommodates a registered Residential Special School, with the home and school occupying distinct areas of the building.
 This is hugely beneficial for children, since it ensures continuity of approach and supports Hopedaleís holistic, therapeutic ethos, and has a major, positive impact on school enjoyment and attendance.
 Many staff work across both the care and education settings, and comprehensive progress updates are shared at the beginning and end of every school day.
 Please see the brochure included in the pack for detailed information about Hopedale School.

-Click "Expand" to view the Education Prospectus in full screen or download the pdf here.
+Click on the image below to view the Education Prospectus in full screen or download the pdf here.

-Click "Expand" to view the Children's Guide in full screen or download the pdf here.
+Click on the image below to view the Children's Guide in full screen or download the pdf here.

 A copy of Hopedale's Statement of Purpose can be read here.